Four experts on pain medicine answer readers’ questions on this ubiquitous area of general practice

 In such situations a behavioural approach looking at outcomes – for example how far one can walk, what one gets done during the day, etc – is far more useful.
 The only situation in which we suggest pain scales may prove to be helpful is – if one is particularly looking at neuropathic pain for example – to decide whether a first-line trial of a gabapentinoid would be appropriate.
 In practice, simply asking whether the pain is shooting or whether there is superficial sensitivity of the skin seems to be just as good, according to many clinicians.
 As mentioned above, however, there is very little evidence in fact that the character of pain will help to determine the most successful treatment.

 Q Why does carbamazepine work for trigeminal neuralgia, and does it work for other neuropathic pain?

-A Trigeminal neuralgia has an annual incidence of three to five per 100,000 people.
+has an annual incidence of three to five per 100,000 people.
 Carbamazepine (CBZ) is the drug of choice in treating trigeminal neuralgia (TGN), mainly for historical reasons.
 It is the preferred drug to treat pain in trigeminal neuralgia based on four small-randomised controlled trials of poor quality.
 In two double-blind placebo controlled studies carbamazepine has been found to be effective in treating pain of diabetic neuropathy.
 It has also been shown to be effective in post-herpetic neuralgia.